quat1024/garden/garden/lean_functions.md

 | b => a + b
 ```

-Notice how there is one fewer →, and in the pattern-matching function I cannot see `a` from the match arm.
-Do not get tricked: the type of the function is still `Nat → Nat → Nat`, as confirmed by `#check add`.
+Notice how there is one fewer `→`.
+Also notice how the pattern-matching statement has one fewer argument to match over.
+Do not get tricked: the type of `add` is still `Nat → Nat → Nat`, as confirmed by `#check add`.

 If you move more than one argument to the left of the colon, put whitespace between them.
-If you move all the arguments you won't have any → arrows left, and you can't use a pattern matching function (there is nothing left to pattern-match over).
+If you move all the arguments you won't have any `→` arrows left, and you can't use a pattern matching function (there is nothing left to pattern-match over).

 ```lean
 def add (a: Nat) (b: Nat) : Nat := a + b